10-Q 1 ghld-20230630.htm 10-Q ghld-20230630

 Changes in fair value:

-The following table presents the weighted average discount rate, prepayment speed and cost to service assumptions used to determine the fair value of MSRs:
+The following table presents the unobservable input assumptions used to determine the fair value of MSRs:

 Unobservable InputRange (Weighted Average)